Online Poker in Texas

-Texas has a long history with poker.
-In fact, the earliest stories of poker being played in Texas date back to shortly after the game’s introduction in the southern United States during the early 19th century.
+Texas has a long history with poker, with the first stories of it being played in Texas dating back to the early 19th century.

-There are a couple of different options for Texans and visitors to Texas to play live poker in the state.
+There are a couple avenues for Texans and visitors to Texas to play live poker in the state.
 Here is a look at the options.

 The Kickapoo Lucky Eagle Casino Hotel first opened in 1996, was rebuilt in 2004, and then expanded again in 2013.
 It resides in Eagle Pass, about 100 miles south of San Antonio, right near the Mexico border.